OussamaElouarti/darkly_42/passwd/Ressources/README.md

 >root:437394baff5aa33daa618be47b75cb49

-we tried it in sigin page no result after searching I found an admin page the password is an md5 after decryption we got qwerty123@
+we tried it in sigin page no result. after searching we found an admin page the password is an md5 after decryption we got qwerty123@

-worked in the adim page
+It worked in the admin page

->The flag is : d19b4823e0d5600ceed56d5e896ef328d7a2b9e7ac7e80f4fcdb9b10bcb3e7ff

-To avoid this problem
-tryin to dissalow a specific file in robots.txt makes it look sus for hackers So you need to give access in webserver to this file to admins only.
+## Preventing robots.txt vulnerability

+- The robots.txt file can be viewed by anyone, and it might contain sensitive information about the server.
+For example, specifying which directories shouldn't be indexed tells the attacker where the sensitive files are.